Print all content from a WARC file (in principle the same as zcat)

 -p, --protocol-header show protocol header

--t, --record-type strings filter record types.
-For more than one, repeat flag or comma separated list.
+-t, --record-type strings filter records by type.
+For more than one, repeat the flag or use a comma separated list.

 Options inherited from parent commands

 --config string config file.
-If not set, /etc/xdg/warc, /home/johnh/.config/warc and the current directory will be searched for a file named 'config.yaml'
+If not set $XDG_CONFIG_DIRS, /etc/xdg/warc $XDG_CONFIG_HOME/warc and the current directory will be searched for a file named 'config.yaml'

 SEE ALSO